 One of the hardest things for an addict is boredom, and the cold winter can bring that about because of the lack of outdoor activities.
 In addition to that, the days are shorter, the plants lose their colorful leaves and turn brown and gray, and the weather is less than hospitable.
 Don’t let winter be the cause of a substance abuse relapse.
 Here are some things you can do to get through the winter happy and healthy and prevent relapsing during the holidays.

 - Join a gym.
 An hour spent sweating away.
 Your worries are much better than an hour spent drinking them out.
 Many gyms run specials that make it affordable for any budget.
 Almost 12% of those in drug or alcohol addiction recovery use this to stay sober during the winter months.

 - Start eating healthy.
 While most people take advantage of the holidays to ditch their diets, you should continue to eat healthily.
 A balanced diet can help keep anxiety and stress levels at bay, thus preventing a relapse.

 - Find a new hobby.
 Look online and in your local papers to see about classes going on in your neighborhood.
 There’s something for everyone from knitting to MMA, and maybe you’ll find some hidden talents you never knew you had.

 - Take on a side job.
-If you don’t have obligations to prevent you from doing so, why not take on a side job?
+If you don’t have obligations to prevent you, why not take on a side job?
 It is an excellent opportunity to make some extra money and keep yourself busy.